 The following are the objectives selected for the research work: to study the technological proficiency of the learners of the media course, to understand the hurdles they face while adapting to media technology.
-A questionnaire was created and a survey was conducted among the learners (n=126) of media education to understand their reception of technology related to media, a group discussion among the undergraduate learners of media was conducted and analyzed to gain detailed insights to achieve the objectives.
-Theoretical Framework - Davis' Technological Acceptance model discusses that the adoption of a new technology is facilitated by the attitude of the user, the way the user perceives the technology and how useful the technology is considered by the individual.
-Also, the perception of the user regarding the ease of the technology also affects the adoption process.
+A questionnaire was created and a survey was conducted among the learners (n = 126) of media education to understand their reception of technology related to media, a group discussion among the undergraduate learners of media was conducted and analyzed to gain detailed insights to achieve the objectives.
+Theoretical Framework - Davis' Technological Acceptance model discusses that the adoption of a new technology is facilitated by the attitude of the user, the way the user perceives the technology and how useful the technology also affects the adoption process.